 - Download the official SD-card installer, unpack it and start the MiSTer SD Card Utility.
 Choose the SD-Card drive and press Full install.

 - Update the firmware (find the newest on this page, don’t forget to rename the file to «MiSTer» (no exstension!))

 - Update the main menu core (it’s just a core where you can choose other cores).
-Find the latest file on this page and don’t forget to rename the file to menu.rbf
+Find the latest file on this page, put the newest version in the root folder of the SD and don’t forget to rename the file to menu.rbf

 - Insert the card into MiSTer and connect the power adapter to the mains.